Style guide

 All files of the same package should be in the same directory.
 All files should be in a directory that matches their package name.
 (Why?)

-For example, if we have a module defined in the proto
+For example, with this module defined in the proto

 values: